 Trampolines hold fond memories for many of us – transporting us back to our carefree childhood days.
-The trampolines of today, however, look very different to the ones that we played on when we were young!
+The trampolines of today, however, look very different from the ones that we played on when we were young!
 In fact, they’ve changed a lot throughout history and are still changing today.

 Despite their seemingly simple structure, trampolines have evolved in many surprising ways.
-Not only has the look and design of the trampoline seen major transformations, but its purpose and use has also changed drastically over the years.
+Not only has the look and design of the trampoline seen major transformations, but its purpose and use have also changed drastically over the years.

 There's evidence that, before the first trampoline was even invented, the concept of ‘rebounding’ and trampoline-like devices have existed around the world – dating back centuries ago.

-In Europe, people were once one of their number into the air on a blanket or piece of fabric.
+In Europe, people were once one of their numbers into the air on a blanket or piece of fabric.
 While this type of rebounding would often be for entertainment, some cultures had practical uses for it too.
 The Inuit people, for example, stretched out walrus skin to bounce people into the air so that they could see far into the distance.
 It may seem primitive today, but it was effective!

 Trampoline-like devices have also been used to save lives.
 From 1887 up to the mid-1980s, firefighters used life nets, which closely resembled trampolines.
 These nets were designed to catch people who jumped from buildings, bouncing them up and catching them again!

 The device featured a rigid circular frame and a round sheet of fabric stretched across the middle that was connected by springs.
-When used, 16 firemen would hold the rim at shoulder-height – ready to catch the person when they jumped.
+When used, 16 firemen would hold the rim at shoulder height – ready to catch the person when they jumped.